ayman-d/incentiveUK_landing_page/README.md

 Their main purpose of this website was to have a contact form and a light web presence, with the option of modifying this in the future.

-I made this simple version just using html/css and for the contact form and email functionality I used
+I made this simple version just using html/css and for the contact form and email functionality I used formspree.io for fast and easy authenticated email forwarding service.

+At the same time, I created the same app in a React component saved on my local device for future refernce incase the client needs any upgrading.